-An Optical Time Domain Reflectometer (OTDR) is an instrument used to create a virtual “picture” of a fiber optic cable route.
+"OTDR" stands for Optical Time Domain Reflectometer which is an instrument used to create a virtual “picture” of a fiber optic cable route.
 The analyzed data can provide insight into the integrity of the fibers, as well as any passive optical component such as the connections, splices, splitters and multiplexers along the cable path.

 Once this information has been captured, analyzed and stored, it can be recalled as needed to evaluate the degradation of the same cable over time.

 The OTDR is also the only tool capable of troubleshooting any fiber optic cable failures by locating the distance to the fault and identifying the type of fault-like breaks, bends and any excessive loss.
 An OTDR instrument can be portable or it can be rack-mounted and placed for permanent monitoring in the network such that an alarm can be triggered if the fiber is compromised.

 Common issues that OTDRs find are signal loss due to connector problems, fiber bends, crushes and breaks.
 Rayleigh OTDR measurements are used for this technique, and while single-ended (uni-directional) tests can be performed, dual-ended bi-directional OTDR testing will improve result accuracy.
 Raman and Brillouin OTDR measurements can be used to predict breaks and monitor fiber health by making temperature and strain measurements.
 The three techniques form a powerful tool set to manage your fiber or to utilize your fiber for Distributed Fiber Optic Sensing.
 Many issues that gradually damage the fiber can be remediated before a service outage impacts a customer.